Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

 `users_bucket_name` This also has something to do with the user.yaml file.
 In case you need your commons to access a user.yaml file in a different bucket than `cdis-gen3-users`, then add this variable with the corresponding value.
 Terraform with ultimately create a policy allowing the Kubernetes worker nodes to access the bucket in question (Ex. `s3://<user_bucket_name>/<config_folder>/user.yaml`).

+`fence_engine_version`, `sheepdog_engine_version`, `indexd_engine_version` This must be set to a valid Postgres version supported by RDS.
+Default will often fail as it changes more quickly than the Gen3 code.
+Check the [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html#PostgreSQL.Concepts.General.DBVersions) for a list of supported versions.

+`fence_db_instance`, `sheepdog_db_instance`, `indexd_db_instance` EC2 instance type(s) for the databases. `db.t4g.micro` is suitable for non-production deployments.
+See [AWS documentation](https://aws.amazon.com/ec2/instance-types/) for a list of available instance types.

 **NOTE:** If you are hooking up your commons with a centralized control management account, you may need to add additional variables to this file with more information about said account.